-In August 2005, Koppers Inc. received a Clean Water Act information request from Region 4 of the EPA.
+In August 2005, Koppers Inc. received a similar Clean Water Act information request from Region 4 of the EPA.
 Region 4 encompasses six of our facilities.
 This information request asked for comprehensive information on discharge permits, applications for discharge permits, discharge monitoring reports and the analytical data in support of the reports and applications as well as engineering studies and a limited number of specific inspection records.
 We intend to cooperate with the EPA and are currently unable to estimate a range of loss, if any, regarding this matter.
-Koppers Inc. has not provided a reserve for this matter because, at this time, it cannot reasonably determine the probability of a loss, and the amount of loss, if any, cannot be reasonably estimated.